 The VA home loan is arguably the best mortgage product on the market today.
 This type of home loan is only available to eligible veterans and active duty service members of the U.S. military.
-But considering there are over 23 million veterans according to a 2009 study, this program is available to a considerable percentage of the population.

 What is a VA Home Loan?